rsmusllp/king-phisher/docs/source/client_gui/gobject_signals.rst

    This signal is emitted when the user sends a message.
 Subscribers to this signal can use it to conduct an action after the message is sent, and the information saved to the database.
-   Signal emission stage set to run last.
+   Signal emission stage set to run first.

    :param str target_uid: Message uid that was sent.
    :param str target_email: Email address associated with the sent message.